Occupe-toi d'Amélie!: Act 2

 In his bachelor flat, Marcel Courbois, wakes up after a night on the tiles.
 He is surprised to find at the foot of his bed a foreign body, and when he lifts the blanket, he observes with amazement that the body is that of Amélie.
 They were both so drunk the previous night, after a tour of the bars and cabarets of Montmartre, that they are not sure if they have actually betrayed Étienne, but they acknowledge that appearances are against them.
-They are surprised by the arrival of the Countess of Premilly, who is Marcel's lover, and once Amélie's employer before the latter exchanged the role of lady's maid for that of a cocotte.
+They are surprised by the arrival of the Countess of Premilly, who is Marcel's lover, and was Amélie's employer before the latter exchanged the role of lady's maid for that of a cocotte.
 Amélie hides under the bed while Marcel and the countess are talking, but soon tired of the cramped position, she escapes by wrapping herself in the bedspread and crawling to Marcel's dressing room.
 Having tied a string to the bedspread and wound it round one leg of the bed she is able to pull the string so that the bedspread moves across the floor back toward the bed.
 The countess, believing the furniture haunted, runs away in panic. Étienne arrives, his military service cancelled because of an outbreak of mumps at the army base.
 He is horrified and angry to discover Amélie in Marcel's bedroom and privately vows revenge.